kixlab/cs374-spring-2018/internal/04-Learnability-2.md

 - Too far from the actual link: not a good job of providing useful feedback about the ramification of an action.
 Poor learnability
 - Do we really need progress bars when page loading is fast enough with fast internet connection?
 But how long is long?
 We need to understand human perception and capabilities.

+JavaScript progress bar
+- sometimes in conflict with the browser progress bar?
+- what do they actually show progress of? sometimes works like scrollbar, other times loading bar.

 ## Activity: Unix Shell (4:58, 10m)